On the sign patterns of entrywise positivity preservers in fixed dimension: Introduction and main results

 While $\bm, \bn$ are integer tuples in this result, it helps prove the above theorems for all real powers.
 We provide below in the paper several application of this analysis; we mention here two of them.
-First, we extend all of the previous results on positivity preservers to preservers of \textit{total non-negativity},\footnote{Recall that a (possibly non-square) real matrix is totally non-negative -- sometimes termed totally positive -- if it has all non-negative real minors \cite{karlin}.} on Hankel matrices of a fixed dimension.
-Total non-negativity is an important but less studied notion; note that the constraint of having non-negative entries is natural also in this setting, as in the above results.
+First, we extend all of the previous results on positivity preservers to preservers of \textit{total non-negativity} on Hankel matrices of a fixed dimension.
+(Recall that a possibly non-square real matrix is totally non-negative -- sometimes termed totally positive -- if it has all non-negative real minors~\cite{karlin}.)
+Note that the constraint of having non-negative entries is natural also in total non-negativity, as in the above results.

-Second, we show that a recently proved conjecture by Cuttler--Greene--Skandera \cite{CGS} can be extended to obtain a characterization of weak majorization for all non-negative real tuples, which involves Schur polynomials/generalized Vandermonde determinants, and which we believe is new:
+Second, we show that a conjecture by Cuttler--Greene--Skandera~\cite{CGS}, recently proved by Sra~\cite{Sra} and Ait-Haddou and Mazure~\cite{Blossom2}, can be extended to obtain a characterization of weak majorization for all non-negative real tuples, which involves Schur polynomials/generalized Vandermonde determinants, and which we believe is new: